 2. Bridge of the Fists

-Ponte dei Pugni, or Bridge of the Fists, is another of Venice's best known bridges.
-This is because it was the place where, for years, two rival gangs clashed, the Nicolotti and the Castellani, fist fighting.
+Ponte dei Pugni, or Bridge of the Fists, is another of the most famous bridges in Venice.
+This is because it was the place where, for years, two rival gangs clashed, the Nicolotti and the Castellani, fighting with fists.

 Moreover, tradition has it that the winners threw the losers into the water, an action facilitated by the fact that, until recently, the bridge had no railing.
 Fortunately these fights were banned, due to their excessive violence, in 1705.